schacon/grack/README.md

 you add.
 Just fork this project, push your changes to your fork and click the 'pull request' button.

+Run 'bundle install' to install development dependencies.
 Then you should be able to run the tests with a 'rake' command.
 On ruby >= 1.9, a coverage report will be generated using simplecov.
 On ruby 1.8, use rcov instead: uncomment the relevant line in the Gemfile and use 'rake rcov'.

 ### Developing Adapters